 3. Midway Beach

-Midway Beach begins in the eastern part of Sulphur Creek.
+Looking for some family-oriented things to do in Tasmania?
+Visit Midway Beach, which begins in the eastern part of Sulphur Creek.
 Beginners can challenge its waves for surfing as the beach is mildly steep and narrow, and features some rock flats.
 This surf spot is ideal for families, especially kids who want to learn how to catch some waves and have fun in the water.

 Address: Midway Lane, Sulphur Creek, Tasmania, Australia